 It is a window appointment meaning that our team can show up any time within that 4 hours as it includes their travel time to get to your place.
 However you will be called 30 mins prior to arrival.
 The length of the install will depend on the complexity of the install - ask the technician before they begin work.

 Standardly the civil team/build team will try and complete the build 2 to 3 days prior to your connect appointment in case any issues arise, but depending on the weather this may be pushed back.
 You have the option to be notified 24 hours prior to the build so that you can be made aware of when it is happening.
 Unless advised otherwise, you do not need to be home for the civil work (outside) to be completed.

 Your fibre broadband connection won't work in the event of a power cut – as the network equipment in your home requires power.

 One option is to purchase an Uninterruptible Power Supply (UPS) battery unit as a backup in case of a power cut.
 A UPS is available from most major electronics retailers.
 Another option is to ensure you have a mobile phone as a backup.

-We (Enable) offer FREE residential installations, no matter how long your driveway is.
+Enable offer FREE residential installations, no matter how long your driveway is.
 However, please be aware that some internet service providers may charge for the installation of their equipment so it is best to check with your preferred provider when you switch to fibre broadband.